coderbeez/interior-architect/TESTING.md

 ### Python

-[????](https://jshint.com/) Used to test the ???? of Python functions – no errors found.
+[Python-autopep8](https://pypi.org/project/autopep8/) Used to ensure Python conforms to Pep 8 styling.
+All code conforms apart from:

-- *Settings.py Line too long* Password validator didn't want to split string.
+- *Settings.py Line too long* Didn't want to split string in password validator.
 - *Settings.py Module level import not at top of file* Django Heroku docs say to place at bottom of file.

-Travis for continuous integration.
+- *Credit urls too long* Some urls for credits are showing errors for length.

+### Continuous Integration

+[Travis](https://travis-ci.com/) was used throughout the build for continuous integration.
+Full details on how to apply are available [here](https://docs.travis-ci.com/user/tutorial/#to-get-started-with-travis-ci).

 ## Manual Testing